HL7/fhir-specialty-rx/input/pages/patient-matching.md

 In the *solicited model*, where a pharmacy or other party (Data Consumer system) requests patient information from an EHR or other responder (Data Source system), the Data Consumer system may either...

-- **Pre-Match the Patient** and include the Data Source's Patient resource ID in RESTful searches or [Specialty Rx Query message](StructureDefinition-specialty-rx-bundle-query.html).
+- **Pre-Match the Patient** and include the Data Source's Patient resource ID  (Patient.id) in RESTful searches or [Specialty Rx Query message](StructureDefinition-specialty-rx-bundle-query.html).

   or